JesperChristensen89/object_detection_benchmarking/README.md

 # object_detection_benchmarking
-Benchmarking deep learning models for real-time object detection on various platforms To clone this repo one may need to use Git LFS for the large files (models, data).
+Benchmarking deep learning models for real-time object detection on various platforms.

+To clone this repo one may need to use Git LFS for the large files (models, data).

 # Models
 The tested models are all trained on MS COCO and evaluated on a personal recorded video.

 The models and their score on the COCO evaluation set:
 * SSD MobileNet V1 - 21 mAP
 * SSD Inception V2 - 24 mAP